yftah89/Neural-SCL-Domain-Adaptation/README.md

-You can find detailed instructions for the AE-SCL and AE-SCL-SR models in run.py which located in their corresponding directories.
+You can find detailed instructions for the AE-SCL and AE-SCL-SR models(including Prerequisites) in their corresponding directories.

-e.g., AE-SCL-SR\run.py :
+You can find an explained example in model_name\run.py, e.g., AE-SCL-SR\run.py :

 ```python